-List of important Constitutional Amendments for exams like UPSC and PCS.
+List of important Constitutional Amendments in the Indian Constitution

 1st Amendment Act of 1951 (P.M Jawaharlal Nehru)